 Rounding the stern, CG-36500’s searchlight illuminated the word PENDLETON and moments later, the larger vessel’s own deck lights became apparent.
 And, then a small figure above began frantically waving his arms!
 He soon disappeared.
 Coxswain Webber then saw a mass of people begin to line Pendleton’s starboard stern area, many shouting muffled instruction, which were unintelligible over the wind and crashing seas….
 Without notice, a Jacob’s ladder was tossed over the side.

 The Pendleton Rescue

 The Pendleton had 32 surviving crewmen.
 The CG-36500 was designed to carry 12.

 The Pendleton crewmen began climbing down the ladder.
 One by one they either crashed on the bow of the CG-36500 or fell in to the sea, where the crew helped them aboard.
 Some of the Pendleton crewmen on the ladder were flung away from the ship and then slammed into it.

-After 20 survivors were recovered, the CG-36500 began to handle sluggishly.
+After 20 survivors made it into the CG-36500, the little motorboat began to handle sluggishly.
 Webber knew they couldn't possibly make a return trip.
 He decided they would all live together or die together.
-They stuffed 31 men into the boat just as the Pendleton began to sink.
-Tragically, the last Pendleton crewmember fell into the water and couldn’t be recovered.

 'Utter Disregard of Your Own Safety'